msano20/GenBank-Annotation-Mining-and-Extraction/PyQt Application/readme.md

 * One or more inputted flank IDs could not be found within the file.
 * Multiple CDS regions in the file match one or more of the inputted flanks.
 Each flank must be unique so the script can know where to extract.
 * Range could not be extracted from flank coordinates.
+* No genes could be found within the target region that match the provided identifiers.